Deckers Outdoor (DECK) Received its Third Buy in a Row

-After Citigroup and Wells Fargo gave Deckers Outdoor (NYSE: DECK) a Buy rating last month, the company received another Buy, this time from Pivotal Research.
-Analyst Mitch Kummetz reiterated a Buy rating on Deckers Outdoor today and set a price target of $165.00.
-The company’s shares closed last Thursday at $139.52.
+After Wells Fargo and Pivotal Research gave Deckers Outdoor (NYSE: DECK) a Buy rating last month, the company received another Buy, this time from Susquehanna.
+Analyst Sam Poser reiterated a Buy rating on Deckers Outdoor today and set a price target of $200.00.
+The company’s shares closed last Thursday at $168.03.

-According to TipRanks.com, Kummetz is a 2-star analyst with an average return of -0.6% and a 51.1% success rate.
-Kummetz covers the Consumer Goods sector, focusing on stocks such as Wolverine World Wide, Columbia Sportswear, and Shoe Carnival.
+According to TipRanks.com, Poser is ranked 0 out of 5 stars with an average return of -4.0% and a 46.2% success rate.
+Poser covers the Consumer Goods sector, focusing on stocks such as Dick’s Sporting Goods, Canada Goose Holdings, and Wolverine World Wide.

-Deckers Outdoor has an analyst consensus of Strong Buy, with a price target consensus of $174.33, implying a 31.9% upside from current levels.
-In a report released yesterday, Wells Fargo also reiterated a Buy rating on the stock.
+Deckers Outdoor has an analyst consensus of Strong Buy, with a price target consensus of $186.90, representing a 15.2% upside.
+In a report issued on May 14, Wells Fargo also reiterated a Buy rating on the stock.

 See today’s analyst top recommended stocks >>